 The most popular Piano books in UK – Pros and Cons

-Have you ever wondered which piano books are the best and how to find a piano teacher who follows them?
+Have you ever wondered which are the best piano books for beginners in UK and how to find a piano teacher who follows them?

 Does it make sense to feel that you or your kids are effectively learning and the piano lessons are paying off?

-In Hampstead Piano Academy we believe that music can be taught from innumerable viewpoints – always tailored to every child – rather from an ultimate method.
+We believe music can be taught from innumerable viewpoints rather from an ultimate piano method.

 Therefore, we made a selection of the most popular piano methods in UK to evaluate their pros and cons based on our teaching experience.

 Subscribe to our channel to get access to the best piano books.

 How long does it take to get to Grade 1 in piano?

 The Piano Star series of 5 books by ABRSM is a direct and quick route to get to Grade 1 in piano.
 This collection of piano tutorial books includes more than 100 pieces to easily take students from middle C to Grade 1 standard.